lowtolerance/OGXMUOTA/README.md

 I will post the schematic once I've verified that it actually  works.
 As is, it's stupidly simple and many of you could probably work it out for yourselves.
 But in essence, all my circuit is really doing smoothing voltage spikes is dropping 5v to 3.3v to drive the module and routing some traces.

 The ESP modules aren't too picky about voltage, but 5v is way too much.
-Anything between 3.0 and 3.6 should be sufficient.
+Anything between 3.0 and 3.6 should be OK.
 These are very low power devices, so I'm gamling on a simple voltage divider doing the job.